anishsingh20/Personal-ChatGPT-Bot-For-Mac/README.md

-# Build and Deploy Your Personal ChatGPT Bot in Python with ChatGPT API, LangChain for Mac
+# Build and Deploy Your Personal ChatGPT Bot in Python with ChatGPT API in Mac

 ### INTRODUCTION

+In today's digital age, chatbots have become essential for enhancing customer support, automating tasks, and delivering engaging user experiences.
+OpenAI's ChatGPT API, powered by the advanced gpt-3.5-turbo-16k model, offers a powerful solution for creating interactive chatbots.

+In this tutorial, I will guide you through building and deploying your own ChatGPT bot using just a few lines of Python code on your Mac.
+With this approach, your bot will even be able to consider and utilize local personal user data stored in various file formats to answer questions about you and the kind of data you store inside that directory locally.
+Isn't it awesome?

 ### USEFUL LINK